Victor Robles Player Props: Nationals vs. Cardinals

 Cardinals Pitching Rankings

-- The Cardinals pitching staff ranks 21st in the league with a collective 8.5 strikeouts per nine innings.
+- The 8.5 strikeouts per nine innings put together by the Cardinals pitching staff ranks 21st in MLB.

-- The Cardinals give up the fifth-fewest home runs in baseball (72 total, one per game).
+- Cardinals pitchers combine to surrender 72 home runs (one per game), the fourth-fewest in the league.

-- Flaherty (3-5) gets the starting nod for the Cardinals in his 15th start of the season.
-He has a 4.64 ERA in 73 2/3 innings pitched, with 75 strikeouts.
+- Montgomery gets the start for the Cardinals, his 15th of the season.
+He is 3-7 with a 3.91 ERA and 73 strikeouts through 78 1/3 innings pitched.

-- In his most recent time out on Tuesday, the righty tossed 4 1/3 innings against the San Francisco Giants, giving up six earned runs while surrendering 10 hits.
+- The left-hander's most recent time out came on Wednesday against the San Francisco Giants, when he tossed 6 1/3 innings, surrendering three earned runs while giving up seven hits.

 © 2023 Data Skrive.
 All rights reserved.